 and paid to the account at time of early withdrawal.

-Headquartered in Spokane Valley, Horizon Credit Union’s field of membership (FOM) is primarily residency based, with individuals who live, work, or worship in the following locations eligible for membership:
+Headquartered in Spokane Valley, Horizon Credit Union’s field of membership is primarily residency based, with individuals who live, work, or worship in the following locations eligible for membership:

 Washington State - all school districts